automl/CARP-S/docs/contributing/contributing-an-optimizer.md

 the incumbent config and cost.
 Finally, an `ask` method is required, that queries a new trial to evaluate from the optimizer and returns it as a TrialInfo object, and a `tell` method, that takes a TrialInfo and TrialValue and updates the optimizer with the results of the trial.

-4. **Implement additional methods**:
 If your optimizer requires additional methods, you can implement them in your class.

+3. **Requirements file**: Create a requirements file under `container_recipes/optimizers/my_optimizer/my_optimizer_requirements.txt` and add the requirements for your optimizer.
+Please specify exact versions of all requirements!
+   This is very important for reproducibility.

+4. **Config files**: Add config files for the different optimizers under `carps/configs/optimizer/my_optimizer/my_optimizer_config_{variant}.yaml`.
+   You can use the existing config files as a template.

 Here's a basic example of what your `my_optimizer.py` file might look like: